 The Hybrid Synergy Drive system, with two compact motor generators within the transaxle, delivers operating voltage of 650 volts.
 It uses gear drive, allowing the motor to turn 13,500 rpm.
 The Power Control Unit (inverter) is compact.
 The Nickel-Metal Hydride battery pack is compact and powerful.
 The Lithium Ion setup in the Plug-in Hybrid weighs a little more.
 The air conditioning compressor and water pump are driven electrically, which means the air conditioner works, though not full blast, even with the engine turned off.

 There are three driving modes: EV, or all-electric, with a very limited distance at 25 mph or less (if there's enough juice in the battery), most useful for underground parking garages.

 That's the advantage of the Prius Plug-in Hybrid.
 It can run at speeds of up to 62 mph in EV mode for up to 15 miles, great for stop-and-go commuting.

-When you accelerate hard and it kicks into Power mode, it can be abrupt, like a transmission kick-down.
-But like all hybrids it uses a CVT, continuously variable transmission, which is technically not an automatic because it doesn't have gears.
+When you accelerate hard enough the kick into Power mode can be abrupt, like a transmission kick-down.
+But like all hybrids the Prius uses a CVT, that is, a continuously variable transmission, which operates automatically but without fixed gear ratios.
 Most of the time you're not aware the Prius CVT is there, which is how they're supposed to work.

 The Prius is EPA-rated at 51 city and 48 highway, for a combined 50 miles per gallon.
 We got 54 mpg driving gently but still sometimes using Power mode, over 23 miles of city-highway driving; and later 70.5 mpg over a 34-mile street course in a competition with other automotive journalists.
 We averaged 28 mph, about average for the group.